 - Changes in management compliment.

-- Acknowledgement of both our funding and partnership in all publicity and publicity material relating to the project on the basis of the contractual agreement The MTN logo should appear in/on all published/publicity material and at all public events relating to the project.
+- Acknowledgement of both our funding and partnership in all publicity and publicity material relating to the project based on the contractual agreement The MTN logo should appear in/on all published/publicity material and at all public events relating to the project.

 - Exclusive merchandising rights at all events and functions that are associated with the sponsored project.
-Should the MTN Foundation identify a secondary sponsor then the merchandising will be shared between the secondary sponsor and MTN Foundation on the basis of their contribution to that particular project although MTN Foundation shall retain the final decision on the merchandising space allocation in respect of the secondary sponsor of a particular project.
+Should the MTN Foundation identify a secondary sponsor then the merchandising will be shared between the secondary sponsor and MTN Foundation based on their contribution to that project although MTN Foundation shall retain the final decision on the merchandising space allocation in respect of the secondary sponsor of a particular project.

 - A final report which would include a summary of the entire project and a detailed financial report.